luajosman/bachelor-thesis-llm-vs-encoder-ner/README.md

 pip install -e .
 ```

-## Wrong Config Path
+## 15.2 Wrong Config Path

-If you see a file-not-found error for `configs/...`, check that your working directory is `ba-ner/` and that the config is one of:
+If you see a file-not-found error for `configs/...`, check that your working directory is `ba-ner/` and that the config is one of the eight active files:

 ```text
 configs/deberta_base.yaml